alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/expression-basics.md

 The syntax for expression attribute values is the same as expression attribute names with two changes:

 - expression attribute values must start with a colon (":") rather than a pound sign; and
-- expression attribute values must specific the type for the value they are referencing, e.g.: `{":agelimit": {"N": 21} }`
+- expression attribute values must specify the type for the value they are referencing, e.g.: `{":agelimit": {"N": 21} }`

 For examples of using expression attribute values, look at the [next lesson](./updating-deleting-items#using-the-set-update-clause) where we use Update Expressions.